Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 The following procedures are provided to all students in the handling of all alleged violations of the Professional Code of Conduct:

-1. Disciplinary Notification: Any student charged with an alleged violation of the Professional Code of Conduct will be provided written notice either in person or via their KHSC-KansasCOM issued email address.
+1. Disciplinary Notification: Any student charged with an alleged violation of the Professional Code of Conduct will be provided written notice either in person or via their KHSU-KansasCOM issued email address.
 This includes the alleged Professional Code(s) of Conduct that have been violated as well as an overview of the process.

 2. Hearing: Every student alleged to have violated the Professional Code of Conduct has a right to a hearing.
-The KHSC-KansasCOM disciplinary system is a dual-dimensional system that allows the student the right to a formal hearing through the Student Performance Committee (SPC) or a hearing through the Office of Student Affairs and Services.
-Which group hears the student's case is decided by the Associate Dean for Student Affairs and Services.
+The KHSU-KansasCOM disciplinary system is a dual-dimensional system that allows the student the right to a formal hearing through the Student Performance Committee (SPC) or a hearing through the Office of Student Affairs and Services.
+Which group hears the student’s case is decided by the Associate Dean for Student Affairs and Services.

 3. Appeal: All students who are charged and found responsible for a violation of the Professional Code of Conduct have the right to appeal the decision of the SPC and any decision made by staff members within the Office of Student Affairs and Services.
 The appeal process is not an opportunity to have the determination reconsidered merely because of the student’s dissatisfaction with the decision, rather, an appeal must be based on one of more of the following: